-8An advertiser can be charged each time there is a click on the ad being managed; or the agency can base a mark-up on the entire amount spent (budget) on the ad; or it can also require a mark-up toward the profits that the advertiser makes on each purchase.
+10Thus, an advertiser can be charged each time there is a click on the ad being managed; or the agency can base a mark-up on the entire amount spent (budget) on the ad; or it can also require a mark-up toward the profits that the advertiser makes on each purchase.
 Another interesting but more complex system, is to pay for performance.
-Here, a metric is defined ex-ante and the advertiser only pays once a sale is made or by employing another metric resulting from the management process.
+Here, a metric is defined ex-ante (in somewhat fuzzy way) and the advertiser only pays once a sale is made or by employing another metric resulting from the management process.

-9The 16th Edition of the Association of National Advertisers' (ANA) report Trends in Agency Compensation Survey (2013), documents that over 80% of 98 respondents claimed to use a fixed-fee compensation policy.
+11The 16th Edition of the Association of National Advertisers' (ANA) report Trends in Agency Compensation Survey (2013), documents that over 80% of 98 respondents claimed to uses a fixed-fee compensation policy.